adopted-ember-addons/ember-data-factory-guy/README.md

 - You can set up scenarios for you app that use all your factories from tests
 - In config/environment.js place a flag => factoryGuy: true
+- NOTE: Do not set the flag => factoryGuy: true in the `test` environment.
+Factories are enabled by default for the `test` environment and setting the flag tells factory-guy to load the app/scenarios files which are not needed for using factory-guy in testing.
+This will result in errors being generated if the app/scenarios files do not exist.
   ```js
     // file: config/environment.js
     if (environment === 'development') {